-In 2017, in response to the current global extinction crisis and with the objective of assessing life on the planet, Fundación Rewilding Argentina created the marine conservation program Sin Azul No Hay Verde (No Blue, No Green).
-Sin Azul No Hay Verde (SANHV) focuses on protecting the habitat of the Patagonian sea, its coasts, and the species which live there.
+In 2017, in response to the current global extinction crisis, The movement Sin Azul No Hay Verde (No Blue, No Green) was born in 2017 to address the current global extinction crisis.
+Sin Azul No Hay Verde (SANHV) focuses on protecting the habitat of the Patagonian sea, its coasts, and the species that live there.

-Our goal is to protect 30 percent of the Argentine Sea to ensure the conservation and regeneration of its ecosystems by creating a network of marine and coastal protected areas.
+Our goal is to protect 30 percent of the Argentine Sea and ensure the conservation and regeneration of its ecosystems by creating a network of marine and coastal protected areas.

-Since then we have promoted the creation of the first Marine National Parks in Argentina, protecting almost 10% of the marine territory.
-We have also worked to stop the advance of the salmon farming industry in the pristine waters of the Beagle Channel in Tierra del Fuego, an activity recently prohibited by law.
+Since 2017, we have promoted the creation of the first Marine National Parks in Argentina, protecting almost 10% of the marine territory, and banned the advance of the salmon farming industry in the pristine waters of the Beagle Channel in Tierra del Fuego.

 The need for habitat conservation responds to a global emergency.